Itaru Kinoshita: Career

-After returning to Japan, Itaru worked at a movie theater to make an income while trying to become a manga artist and won several manga awards.
-However, his proposals were repeatedly unsuccessful and rejected.
-He has said that this was a very rough period for him.
+After returning to Japan, Itaru worked at a movie theater to earn money while trying to become a manga artist and won several manga awards.
+However, his proposals were repeatedly unsuccessful and rejected by publishers.
+He has stated that this was a very rough period for him.
 He also found it difficult to incorporate dinosaurs into his stories, and his projects did not progress smoothly.
-Itaru made a plan to give up if he could not serialize his work by the time he turned thirty years old, and had his sights set on a job.
-However just before he turned thirty, he saw signs of his first serialization and continued as a manga artist.
-In June 2018 Kodansha's COMIC DAYS serialized Itaru Kinoshita's dinosaur panic action manga set in the Edo period titled Giganto o ute.
+Itaru planned to give up if he could not serialize his work by the time he turned thirty years old, and had his sights set on a job.
+However, just before he turned thirty, he saw signs of his first serialization and continued as a manga artist.
+In June 2018 Kodansha's COMIC DAYS serialized his dinosaur action manga set in the Edo period titled Giganto o ute.
 The first tankōbon volume was released in November of the same year.

-After the serialization of Giganto o ute ended, he created a manga about dinosaurs and their breeding that he had originally envisioned while working in Palau.
+After the serialization of Giganto o ute ended, he created another manga about dinosaurs.
+This time, the story was set in modern times and revolved around the care and breeding of dinosaurs in a zoo—an idea he had originally envisioned while working in Palau.
 Thus the world of Dinosaur Sanctuary was created thanks to Shinchosha, which began its serialization in their monthly manga magazine Comic Bunch, from March 2021—and digitally since 2024 on their online platform Comic Bunch Kai—with the physical publication of volume 1 in tankōbon format seeing a September release of the same year.

+Since 2024, he has been participating in the Manga International Network Team (MINT) Project.
+Through this project he spoke at Anime Expo 2025 in Los Angeles, California where much of the MINT booth was dedicated to showcasing Dinosaur Sanctuary.
+Shortly afterward, he also made an appearance at California College of the Arts in San Francisco to give a special talk.